InfinityRift/vg-match-analysis/plans.md

 # Plans for the future of this project

-## Before end of contest goals:

- 1. Add a data browsing page
-     * Provide new server queries for:
-        * getting list of harvesters
-        * getting archive metadata
-        * getting role-tier-harvester data for any given set of such triples
-     * Provide a cache for such results
-     * Provide a UI for choosing role (or all together), tier (or all together), and harvester (must be a specific one), all in a left column of controls
-     * Enable that UI to just dump JSON data into the right column
-     * Make the page smart enough to know how to make charts
- 1. Add a link from the other pages to that one for more data details

 Here's a list of things I'd like to add to this project.
-I'll add as many as I can by
+I can't add any more before
 [the challenge deadline](https://developer.vainglorygame.com/rules),
-and if I like what I have by then, I'll submit it.
+but this is just thinking ahead in case I play with this project more after the deadline.

 ## New professor: Lyra